Justin Welby: Inequality

 Welby has expressed concern about inequality in the UK.
-In September 2017 he said, "Our economic model is broken.
+In September 2017, he said, "Our economic model is broken.
 Britain stands at a watershed moment where we need to make fundamental choices about the sort of economy we need.
 We are failing those who will grow up into a world where the gap between the richest and poorest parts of the country is significant and destabilising."
 He has praised the welfare state as a Christian endeavour emanating from the likes of R. H. Tawney, William Temple and William Beveridge.
 He also said in 2021 that the COVID-19 pandemic in the United Kingdom had exacerbated existing inequalities, and called for the building of "a new Beveridge".

+Welby's growing political influence led to him being named by the New Statesman as the UK's twenty-seventh most powerful left-wing figure, citing his campaigning for refugee rights, condemnation of austerity, and advocacy against the gig economy.

 Islam

 In July 2014, Welby acknowledged that there was a problem with Muslim youths travelling to the Syrian Civil War and elsewhere to wage jihad but the numbers were "extraordinarily small", and so he dismissed concerns over the potential for trouble as "hysterical...
 I think we're in danger of slipping into a very fearful culture".
 In 2015, he offered his support for British air strikes against the Islamic State of Iraq and the Levant (ISIS) in Syria.
 Welby believes that the problem of Islamic extremism is far deeper than combating Islamic jihadists such as ISIS and Al-Qaeda; and that the Gulf monarchies and Saudi Arabia need to be challenged as their "own promotion of a particular brand of Islamic theology has provided a source from which ISIL have drawn a false legitimization."

 In an interview with The Daily Telegraph in November 2016, Welby stated that claiming that the actions of ISIS are "nothing to do with Islam" was damaging efforts to combat extremism.
 Welby stipulated that it was essential to understand the religious motivation behind extremism in order to understand it and, similarly, also criticised the argument that claims that "Christian militia in the Central African Republic are nothing to do with Christianity."